-- A. Verify that field measurements are as shown on Drawings. - B. Verify routing and termination locations of conduit prior to rough-in. - C. Conduit routing is shown on Drawings in approximate locations unless dimensioned.
+- A. All conduit in Catwalk Areas shall be painted or remanufactured matte black to match existing areas. - B. Verify that field measurements are as shown on Drawings. - C. Verify routing and termination locations of conduit prior to rough-in. - D. Conduit routing is shown on Drawings in approximate locations unless dimensioned.
 Route as required to complete wiring system.